6 Tips for Creating Dynamic Email Content That Converts

 This means that all the people near the age of 65 will see a picture of an old couple, while the people near the age of 30 will see a young couple.
 This creates a personalized experience that better reflects a recipient’s life.

 You can do the same thing for gender, too.
-Instead of sending an email that focuses on women’s and men’s products, you can use dynamic software to generate the whichever gender listing fits for your subscriber.
+Instead of sending an email that focuses on women’s and men’s products, you can use dynamic software to generate whichever gender listing fits your subscriber.
 It’s a simple way to create a better experience for your audience by customizing content to focus on their needs.

 2. Figure out where your audience is in the purchasing cycle